 Parameter CMSs are process instruments that continuously monitor and record parameter data from the operation of the carbon reactivation process.
 The instruments consist of weigh belts, flowmeters, pressure transducers, thermocouples and other devices that collect process information on key regulatory parameters.
 The parameter CMSs sample each regulated parameter without interruption, evaluate the detector response at least once every 15 seconds, and compute and record the average values at least once every 60 seconds.
 The specified operating parameter limits are shown in Table 3-2.
-The parameter CMSs that will be used to continuously demonstrate compliance with the operating parameter limits are shown in Table 3-1.
+The parameter limits are shown in Table 3-1.